TheToriqul/contactify-app/README.md

 ### Implement Reverse Proxy

-I have the option to implement a reverse proxy like Nginx to act as a gateway between the frontend and backend applications.
+For enhanced functionality and security, I have implemented a reverse proxy like Nginx to act as a gateway between the frontend and backend applications.

 ## Instructions